blubberbo/web-dev-freelancing-resources/contract-templates/it-consulting-contract.md

 ## Cyber Security

 We do not own or host any platform we will be using in our work together, nor were any of them originally developed by us and are not maintained by us; thus we are not liable for any hacking or intrusion into them based on flaws with or vulnerabilities to them.

+While doing web development work, any CMS platform and any third-party assets (see the CMS Plugins & Third Party Code section) we use on your website were not originally developed by us and are not maintained by us; thus we are not liable for any hacking or intrusion into them based on flaws with or vulnerabilities to them.

+The servers used for any CMS/Web Hosting we contract from affiliates are not owned or operated by us; thus we are not liable for any hacking or intrusion to them based on flaws with or vulnerabilities to them.
+We only use reputable CMS/Web Hosting providers.

 ## Exclusivity